duarte3333/Stocks_Statistics/README.md

 For that reason, check if you have good internet connection!
 ## Results

 The program returns several important results for investment analysis in real time.
+The table shows the top five stocks with the most profit in real time.

 ![results](https://user-images.githubusercontent.com/76222459/147172049-0efe8a6c-db81-4612-89cc-a70c241c86d1.png)